 Robertson was charged with murder the next day.

 The pair had previously been described as a “very happy and a very lovely couple”.

-Robertson made Ms Haley give him her phone so he could look at her social media accounts and forced her to delete those accounts and to stop speaking to male co-workers, police said.
+Robertson also made Ms Haley give him her phone so he could look at her social media accounts, forced her to delete those accounts, and to stop speaking to male co-workers, police said.